-Once your child starts to write you will notice that they are using a mixture of 'sounding out' using phonics and using some high frequency words.
+Once your child starts to write, you will notice that they are using a mixture of 'sounding out' using phonics and using some high frequency words.
 We encourage independence and a 'have a go' attitude, only correcting children once they are developing confidence.

-In class we keep a record of the children's work in their 'Learning Journey Books', and they have 'Busy Bee Books', which we encourage them to draw and write in independently.
+In class, we keep a record of the children's work in their 'Learning Journey Books', and they have 'Explore and Learn Books', which we encourage them to write and draw in independently.